 top of page

-Tashi Delek and welcome to the Tibetan Material Culture website.
 This site aims to provide you with an open-access comprehensive resource to learn more about the rich tradition and culture of the Tibetan Drokpa(s) or pastoral nomads.
 The material culture originating from the Drokpa community is vast and therefore the focus of this project is diverse and long-term.
-The pastoral nature of the nomadic lifestyle and changes as a result of education, environment, and generational differences in lived experiences makes the study of material culture extremely interesting and challenging at the same time.
-I try to remain relevant by focusing on people's relationships to objects and their place in the everyday life of the community rather than taking a "longing" approach to what could have been or what was.
-Change is a complex subject to discuss but it is often welcomed under various circumstances and a part of the project also focuses on change especially of the identity of a nomad.
+The pastoral nature of the nomadic lifestyle and changes as a result of education, global climate change, government policies, geopolitical factors, and generational differences in lived experiences make the study of material culture extremely interesting and challenging at the same time.
+Generally, I focus on people's relationships with objects and the place of these objects in the everyday life of the community rather than taking a "longing" approach to what could have been or what was.
+Change is a complex subject to discuss but it is often welcomed under various circumstances.

 Screenshot 2020-06-15 at 9.44.47 AM.png